fatalfeel/proton_sdk_source/README.md

 =================
 1.

+(a.)
 Proton 3d engine impelement Irrlicht and Bullet Physics with OpenGL ES1.0 ES2.0

+(b.)
+Full open source

+(c.)
 You can build on Win32, MacOS, Android, Ios

+(d.)
-All platform play music and sound easily
+All platform can play music and sound easily

+(e.)
+GLSL shader language full control

 2.

-There is no OGLES1 OGLES2 texture loss problem on Android resume screen
+There is no OGLES1 OGLES2 texture loss problem after resume screen on Android

 3.

-First run need
+First run need to do

-On Win32, Android --->
+On Win32 or Android --->

 xxxxxx/media/update_media.bat

-On MacOs, Ios --->
+On MacOs or Ios --->

 chmod 777 xxxxxx/media/update_media.sh

 xxxxxx/media/update_media.sh

-3.

-When debug NDK c++ on Android, please set

-android:installLocation="internalOnly" of AndroidManifest.xml

 4.